Help us celebrate

 The Parents’ Role

 You are invited and encouraged to accompany your child to their cleaning and “check-up” appointment.
 This allows you to meet the doctor and clinical staff, ask questions and learn which oral hygiene techniques your child might need to work on.
-However, if any dental treatment is required, we request that you allow your child to enter the treatment area by themselves.
 This allows your child to establish an uninterrupted relationship with the doctor and staff and allows them to gain confidence during dental treatment.

 Dr. June is a Pediatric Dental Specialist.